 Mother Nature decides!
 Even if you practice standing on the board, you spend a lot of time in the water, so outfit is essential.

 While the majority of water sports clothing brands focus on a single activity, at Saint Jacques, versatility is the key word.
 Thus, our range is suitable for all board sports including stand up paddle.

-Also consider sunscreen, glasses and a hat when the sun beat down.
+Also equip yourself with glasses and hat when the sun is beating down.

 Are you ready to go riding?
 Yes, but you still have to carry all your gear!

 How to transport your Stand up paddle equipment ?

 Paul-Conrad on his way to his favorite spot

 - Walk forward, board in hand until you have water at your knees.

 - Then climb on your paddle.